-threat deterrents – Dogs are great threat deterrents.
-If an intruder is trying to get into your home, and your dog starts barking and growling, the intruder may rethink the situation and move on to a home without a dog.
+Dogs are great threat deterrents.
+If an intruder is lurking, or trying to get into your home, your dog is going to growl and bark (hopefully!).
+The intruder will likely rethink the situation and move on to a home without a dog.

-‘alarm’ protection – No matter how secure you feel your home or bug out location is, your dog will more than likely, be the first one to notice something amiss.
-No matter what breed of dog you have, they are an excellent extra set of eyes and ears.
-And let’s not forget their super sense of smell.
-If anyone is lurking around, they will know.
-Their early ‘awareness’ could very well give you the quick moment to grab your weapon.
+No matter how secure you feel your home is, your dog will more than likely be the first one to notify of someone coming.
+No matter what breed of dog you have, they can hear very well!
+They have an incredible sense of smell too.
+If anyone is coming, they will know.
+Their early warning (built-in bark alarm) will be a sort of early warning system…

 Your dog loves you unconditionally.
 No matter what breed, if you are in harm’s way, your dog will likely place themselves with you, to help you.
 Yes, some breeds will be better at physical protection than others.
 I used to have a German Shepard / Akita mix who appeared quite intimidating, and would surely ’cause some damage’ if it came to that.
 However my current little Dachshund doesn’t know he’s just 15 pounds, and would probably bite some ankles pretty good 😉

 comfort and companionship

 These are other benefits of having a dog.
 They love you.
 You could be having a bad day, but when they see you — they’re always just as happy.